CahhBrownsville/Brownsville-project/data_sources.md

 ## Sources
 For the Brownsville project, we have proposed a set of data sources to explore and analyze, namely _311 Service Requests from 2010 to Present_, _Complain Problems_, and _DOB Complaints Received_.

-Before comparing these datasets, we will look at a breif overview of each dataset and their variable descriptions.
+Before comparing these datasets, we will look at a breif overview of each dataset and their Field descriptions.

 ----------
 ### 1) 311 Service Requests from 2010 to Present
 - **Agency:** 311
 - **URL:** https://data.cityofnewyork.us/Social-Services/311-Service-Requests-from-2010-to-Present/erm2-nwe9
 - **Description:** All 311 Service Requests from 2010 to present.
 This information is automatically updated daily.
-- **Variable description:**
+- **Field descriptions:**
         - **Description:** Unique identifier of a Service Request (SR) in the open data set
         - **Type:** `Plain Text`
     - **Created Date**